Aidar5/nattoeng/docs/source/exercises/22_exercises.rst

     ('R1', 'Eth0/0'): ('SW1', 'Eth0/1') и ('SW1', 'Eth0/1'): ('R1', 'Eth0/0')

-Each instance should have *topology* variable that contains topology dictionary, but witjout duplicates.
+Each instance should have *topology* variable that contains topology dictionary, but without duplicates.

-Example of class instance of creation:
+Example of class instance creation:

 .. code:: python